 Now, let’s do a rundown of all of the costs associated with college, to get a better idea of what is really costs to go to Central College.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Central College undergrads use financial aid to help pay for school.
+The majority of Central College undergrads use financial aid to finance their education.
 In 2021, 740 of the 1,120 undergrads enrolled received financial aid.
-Central College meets 75.7 percent of the demonstrated financial need for undergraduates.
+Central College meets 75.7% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $15,506 a year.
-Around 83 percent of Central College undergrads take out student loans to cover any remaining costs.
+Around 83% of Central College undergrads take out student loans to cover any remaining costs.
 Central College graduates who have student loans graduate with an average of $35,379 of student loan debt.

 The average debt for each loan type varies.

 |Most Common Loans for Central College Students|